CostlyDev/Costly/doc/init.md

 1. Service User
 ---------------------------------

-All three Linux startup configurations assume the existence of a "costly" user and group.
+All three Linux startup configurations assume the existence of a "costlycore" user and group.
 They must be created before attempting to use these scripts.
 The OS X configuration assumes costlyd will be set up for the current user.